Detailed Explanation of Component Decorator Identifiers

 color: string;

-The properties of the component will be displayed uniformly by default under the property classification column with the name of the component script, as shown in Figure 2-5:
+Component properties are by default displayed uniformly under the property category named after the component script, as shown in Figure 2-7:

 @property({ type : "number" })